uabrc/uabrc.github.io/docs/news/posts/2025-10-06-migration-overview.md

 - **Wednesday, October 8**: Notification of impending migration sent to members of community 1
 - **Friday, October 10**: Migration for community 1 begins

+The migration will proceed through our predefined communities continuously until finished.
+Beyond the dates given, we cannot predict when each community will be transferred.
+The full migration is expected to last through the end of October.

 ## GPFS 5 Data Tiering

 With the upgrade to GPFS 5, we are introducing a data tiering strategy to help us balance increasing storage demands with rising costs for high performance storage systems.
 GPFS will still be used as the primary parallel performance storage system and will store all files smaller than 4 MiB and all other active files.
 Inactive files will be transparently moved to a CephFS storage tier to reduce system pressure on GPFS.
 Inactivity will be determined by time since last file access.
 Files stored on CephFS leave a stub behind on GPFS.
 The stub contains all relevant metadata for the file and will appear to the user as if the file is still on GPFS.
 Reading a file stub will cause the file to be automatically transferred from CephFS back to GPFS.